 Constitution Day Teacher Resources (Library of Congress)

 Books, videos, and other resources about the U.S. Constitution, Amendments, Bill of Rights, constitutional law, and related topics can be checked out from the WSU Libraries.
-Click on the 'Books and Videos' link above to get some ideas, or search the WSU catalog, Search It.
+Click on the 'Books and Videos' link above to get some ideas, or search the WSU Libraries Catalog, Search It.

 Primary Documents in American History: the Constitution (Library of Congress) The American Memory History Collection includes the full-text of documents providing background on the framing and writing of the Constitution such as Elliot's Debates, Farrand's Records, and Documents from the Continental Congress and the Constitutional Convention, 1774-1789.